HKKKD/hkkkd.github.io/_posts/2015-09-15-comparison.md

 comments:   true
 ---

-In general, these two articles are exactly different from each other in several ways.
-"Azuma 1997" is written by a CS Ph.D. and designed to be a guide to junior graduate students who would face the choice between academic and industry.
-In the article, the author stated a brief introduction about Ph.D. and why should get one.
+In general, these two articles are no doubt different from each other in several ways.
+"Azuma 1997" is written by a CS Ph.D. and designed to be a guide to junior graduate students who would face the choice between academy and industry.
+In the article, the author stated a brief introduction about Ph.D. and why someone should have a Ph.D degree.
 He also gave some advice to those students who want to get a Ph.D. degree.
-And "Xia et al. 2008" is an absolutely professional writing which was posted on an academic magazine called _Management Science_.
+And "Xia et al. 2008" is an absolutely professional writing which was posted on an research journal called _Management Science_.
 It focused on competitive supply marketplace and evaluated the situation that multiple suppliers offer a single non-differentiated product to multiple buyers.
 I’ll evaluate these two articles in three different criteria.
 Here comes below.

 ###Audience